The easiest way to start up Kawa is to run the ‘kawa’ program.

 then the class is loaded, an instance allocated,

-method invoked.
+and its run method invoked.
 If the class was compiled from

-a Kawa Scheme module, then invoking run
+a Kawa Scheme module, then invoking run has the

 effect of evaluating the module body.